Call Now

 Hi [Customer Name],

 I wanted to personally reach out because you’ve been with us a long time.
-To keep up with rising business costs, we’re making a small adjustment to our pricing starting [Date].
+To keep up with rising business costs, we’re making a small pricing adjustment starting [Date].

 Your updated price will be [New Price], which reflects a discounted loyalty rate we’re offering to long-time customers.